 It is a very simple charger and doesn’t have any smart features so it goes for a much cheaper $459.

 The HQ200 is a new residential EV charger from Blink and is currently only available for preorder.
-It comes in a NEMA 14-50 plug and had flexible amperage settings from 12 amps to 50 amps.
+It comes in a NEMA 14-50 plug and has flexible amperage settings from 12 amps to 50 amps.
 It is also rated NEMA 3R and can be installed indoors or outdoors.
 It is equipped with a standard SAE J1772 connector and can charge all EVs available for purchase in the U.S.

-It comes in a smaller, more compact design that the HQ150 in a more grayscale color.
+It comes in a smaller, more compact design than the HQ150 in a more grayscale color.
 LED lights indicate charging status.
 It comes with a 23-foot charging cable and a holster to tuck away the cord when not in use.
 It weighs 20.94 pounds.

 It has smart features and will go for $899.

 ChargePoint vs Blink Differences

 The differences between the ChargePoint Home Flex and the Blink HQ150 EV chargers all fall on their smart capabilities.
 The ChargePoint station has many smart features while the Blink charger has none.
 The Blink HQ150 is a no-nonsense charger for EV owners who just want to charge their car without any smart features.
 It doesn’t have an app, WiFi connectivity, or Bluetooth connectivity.
 That is why it’s the less expensive option.
 Smart EV charging equipment is always going to cost more than EV chargers without smart features.

 On the other hand, the ChargePoint Home Flex has smart features that include WiFi, Bluetooth (16A), Amazon Alexa, and Apple Siri connectivity.
 It cannot connect to Google Home.